-In fact, when wandering through a nursery or reading a garden magazine, the words ‘oversized variety’ is my kryptonite.
+When I wander through a nursery or read a garden magazine, the words ‘oversized variety’ is my kryptonite.

 I just can’t resist any variety that grows taller than the others.